Gradient Descent Learns Linear Dynamical Systems: Introduction

 \subsection{Our results}

 We show that we can efficiently minimize the population risk using projected stochastic gradient descent.
 The bulk of our work applies to single-input single-output (SISO) systems meaning that inputs and outputs are scalars $x_t,y_t\in\mathbb{R}$.
 However, the hidden state can have arbitrary dimension~$n$.
-Every controllable SISO admits a convenient canonical form called \emph{controllable canonical form} that we formally introduce later.
-In this canonical form, the transition matrix $A$ is governed by $n$ parameters $a_1,\dots,a_n$ which coincide with the coefficients of the characteristic polynomial of~$A.$ The minimal assumption under which we might hope to learn the system is that the spectral radius of~$A$ is smaller than~$1.$ However, the set of such matrices is non-convex and does not have enough structure for our analysis.
-We will therefore make additional assumptions.
+Every controllable SISO admits a convenient canonical form called \emph{controllable canonical form} that we formally introduce later in Section~\ref{sec:prelim}.
+In this canonical form, the transition matrix $A$ is governed by $n$ parameters $a_1,\dots,a_n$ which coincide with the coefficients of the characteristic polynomial of~$A.$ The minimal assumption under which we might hope to learn the system is that the spectral radius of~$A$ is smaller than~$1.$ However, the set of such matrices is non-convex and does not have enough structure for our analysis.\footnote{In both the controllable canonical form and the standard parameterization of the matrix $A$, the set of matrices with spectral radius less than 1 is not convex.} We will therefore make additional assumptions.
 The assumptions we need differ between the case where we are trying to learn $A$ with $n$ parameter system, and the case where we allow ourselves to over-specify the trained model with $n'> n$ parameters.
 The former is sometimes called proper learning, while the latter is called improper learning.
 In the improper case, we are essentially able to learn any system with spectral radius less than~$1$ under a mild separation condition on the roots of the characteristic polynomial.
 Our assumption in the proper case is stronger and we introduce it next.